 17. Capitated Care (See 42 CFR Part 434).--This includes enrollees and capitated payments for the plan types defined in 19 a and b below.
 Report unduplicated enrolled eligibles and payments for 19 a and b.

 . a.
-Health Maintenance Organization (HMO) and Health Insuring Organization (HIO)().--These include plans contracted to provide capitated comprehensive services.
+Health Maintenance Organization (HMO) and Health Insuring Organization (HIO)(MSIS Code=20).--These include plans contracted to provide capitated comprehensive services.
 An HMO is a public or private organization that contracts on a prepaid capitated risk basis to provide a comprehensive set of services and is federally qualified or State-plan defined.
 An HIO is an entity that provides for or arranges for the provision of care and contracts on a prepaid capitated risk basis to provide a comprehensive set of services.

 b.
-Prepaid Health Plans (PHP)().--These include plans that are contracted to provide less than comprehensive services.
+Prepaid Health Plans (PHP)(MSIS Code=21).--These include plans that are contracted to provide less than comprehensive services.
 Under a non-risk or risk arrangement, the State may contract with (but not limited to these entities) a physician, physician group, or clinic for a limited range of services under capitation.
 A PHP is an entity that provides a non-comprehensive set of services on either capitated risk or non-risk basis or the entity provides comprehensive services on a non-risk basis.

 NOTE: Include dental, mental health, and other plans covering limited services under PHP.

-18. Primary Care Case Management (PCCM) ()(See §1915(b)(1) of the Act).--The State contracts directly with primary care providers who agree to be responsible for the provision and/or coordination of medical services to Medicaid recipients under their care.
+18. Primary Care Case Management (PCCM) (MSIS Code=22)(See §1915(b)(1) of the Act).--The State contracts directly with primary care providers who agree to be responsible for the provision and/or coordination of medical services to Medicaid recipients under their care.
 Currently, most PCCM programs pay the primary care physician a monthly case management fee.
 Report these recipients and associated PCCM fees in this section.

 NOTE: Where the fee includes services beyond case management, report the enrollees and fees under prepaid health plans (17b).